amckemie/Walking-With-The-Dead-Dungeon-Game/README.md

 -----------------------------------------------------------------------------------------------------------------------

-This game is currently being developed.
+#### Status: This game is currently being developed.
 Version 1.0 is playable in any terminal by running Ruby.
 Version 1.5 will expand upon the world, offering more quests, rooms to explore, zombies to fight, and more!
 Version 2.0 is tentatively planned to have a basic web interface and be delivered through Sinatra.
 -----------------------------------------------------------------------------------------------------------------------

-To currently play the game on your own computer:
+### To currently play the game on your own computer:

 1) Clone this repo
 2) Run 'bundle exec ruby terminal_client.rb' in your terminal from the directory where you cloned the project to